Key takeaways

 Related articles

-Financial stress: How to manage financial anxiety
+Financial stress: How to identify and manage it

 There are plenty of reasons to feel anxious about money—but there are also plenty of ways to ease financial stress.
 Here are five ways you can take control of your money worries.